 Businesses are investing as much as $1.3 trillion in their digital transformation initiatives to deliver value to their customers.
 However, around 70% of this amount has gone to waste.
 One of the fundamental causes of this failure is that companies move towards digital transformation with a flawed mindset and practices.
 And this only intensifies these flaws.

 What companies need to understand is digitalization is not about technology or redesigning the IT infrastructure alone.
+People think that digitalization means hiring a digital marketing service agency.
 It goes beyond that.
 Brands need to understand that installing technology for technology’s sake is not what can drive your business today.